Pehredaar Piya Ki: Casting

 The story of the serial is set in Rajasthan.
-Tejasswi Prakash is seen in the serial as the female lead, an object of affection of a nine-year-old prince.
-It was being shot at various locations in Rajasthan including Jaipur and Mandawa.
+Tejasswi Prakash's Diya is the teen-aged female lead, as the object of affection of a nine-year-old prince.
+It was shot at various locations in Rajasthan including Jaipur and Mandawa.

 In late August, a casting call was released for a recast of Ratan Singh to play the grown up prince in the new show titled Rishta Likhenge Hum Naya.
 On September 24, it was announced that Rohit Suchanti has replaced child actor Affan Khan.